KulajaKarunaratne/y1s2-website/README.md

  ~ Task ~
     - To create a website for an online musical instrument store.
-    - The System had individual users such that each of them were able to log in and perform their function.
+    - The System had individual users such that each of them were able to log in and m their function.